-LASI22 Workshops & Tutorials
+LASI21 Workshops & Tutorials

-This will be our second virtual LASI!
+This will be our first virtual LASI!
 In order to accommodate our international community, this year's LASI will span a full five days but each day will be much shorter than our regular LASI schedule when we are able to meet face to face.

 This year LASI participants will take a deep dive into ONE workshop of 6 hours total that will be broken up into multiple days.
-In addition, each participant will take part in two 2-hour tutorials, enabling participants to get a flavor of a range of topics.
+In addition, each participant will take part in two 90-minute tutorials, enabling participants to get a flavor of a range of topics.
 Each workshop and tutorial will have synchronous and asynchronous components.

 Each individual can choose 1 workshops and 2 tutorials.
 The organizing committee will strive to have all participants attend their top choices but based on attendance and popularity of certain sessions, your choices are not guaranteed.
 Register early to ensure your spot in your top choices!
+During registration you will be asked to name your top 3 choices of each workshops and tutorials.

 Should you have any questions related to registration or general LASI question, please reach out to us at info@solaresearch.org